alexanderw885/Uni-things/01-School/CSC 370 - Databases/Grouping and Aggregation.md

 | CSC 370 |

 ### Aggregate Functions
-what happens to the other attributes that are1ot part of the key used in `GROUP BY`? we need some way to take a group of values, and return only a single value ex. min. max, avg, sum, count, any...
+what happens to the other attributes that are not part of the key used in `GROUP BY`? we need some way to take a group of values, and return only a single value ex. min. max, avg, sum, count, any...
 ```sql